NERSC/LibWrap/README.md

 module load gnu-wrap ### Helps to load all the dependencies: gotcha,rabbitmq,openssl,jansson
 ```

-** Quick testing the wrapper without module-
-Please look at test that contains test scripts for testing your wrapper both in static and shared mode.
-In Cori you need to have your module in Cori's /usr/commom/software/modulefiles in order to use the module.

 *Note*: Use the rabbitmq and openssl version as specified here.
 As of June 27 2019, the default versiof rabbitmq and openssl on cori are incompatible.
 You will **not** get any errors while using incompatible versions and might end up spending hours figuring out the issue.